Coverage for life’s “above-and-beyond” moments.

 the other guy’s fault!”

 There are several ways to protect your family’s assets — life insurance, investments, and long-term disability, just to name a few.
 However, one of the easiest additions to your insurance package is to include uninsured and underinsured liability coverage in your umbrella policy.
-We know it’s a scary thought, but roughly 1 in 7 drivers on the road is uninsured.
-Add to that the number of drivers who are underinsured — drivers who only carry the state minimums for coverage — and we’ve got a lot of people driving around who wouldn’t be able to cover the expenses of an accident they caused!
+We know it’s a scary thought, but roughly 1 in 8 drivers on the road is uninsured.
+Add to that the number of drivers who are underinsured — drivers who only carry the state minimums for coverage — and we’ve got an awful lot of people driving around who wouldn’t be able to cover the expenses of the accident they just caused!

 - False claims